datahub-project/datahub/metadata-integration/java/acryl-spark-lineage/README.md

 ### Next
 - Add Kafka emitter to emit lineage to kafka
 - Add File emitter to emit lineage to file
+- Add S3 emitter to save mcps to s3
-- Upgrading OpenLineage to 1.18.0
+- Upgrading OpenLineage to 1.19.0
 - Renaming project to acryl-datahub-spark-lineage
 - Supporting OpenLineage 1.17+ glue identifier changes
-- Removing custom
--
+- Fix handling OpenLineage input/output where wasn't facet

 ### Version 0.2.14
 - Fix warning about MeterFilter warning from Micrometer